Guglielmo Oberdan: Assassination attempt

 In the same year, Emperor Franz Joseph was planning a visit to Trieste as part of the celebration of the 500th anniversary of Habsburg rule.
 Although the city had earned itself the honorific title of urbs fidelissima ("most faithful city") for its non-participation in the revolutions of the 1840s, the city was nonetheless a hotbed for Italian irredentists.
 The ceremonies were accompanied by anti-Austrian demonstrations.
 At this opportunity, Oberdan and Istrian pharmacist Donato Ragosa plotted an assassination attempt on the emperor.
 Oberdan's attempt failed, as he was arrested in Ronchi shortly after crossing the border into Austrian territory.
 The arrest was made possible thanks to two Austrian informers within the irredentist movement of which Oberdan was a prominent exponent. although there another theory that Italian irredentist have betrayed Oberdan to Austrian authority because of his Slovenian origin.
 After his arrest, Oberdan initially provided a false name (Guglielmo Rossi, the name of his godfather) and insisted he was not Guglielmo Oberdan.
-According to Salata, this wan't done out of cowardice but in order to protect his family and companion.
+According to Salata, this was not done out of cowardice but in order to protect his family and companion.

 Oberdan was arrested and sentenced to hang by an Austrian court.
 His mother, Victor Hugo, and Giosuè Carducci appealed for clemency – but in vain.
 The death sentence was pronounced because of Oberdan's own admission that he planned to assassinate the Emperor.
 Without this confession he would've spared his life.
 According to Salata, Oberdan's plan was to provide Italy with a martyr for the cause the irredent Trieste, with the assassination attempt as a means to obtain this.
 With the assassination attempt failed, and imprisonment preventing him from action, he resorted to accuse himself to fulfill his purpose, "perhaps he himself blessing destiny, which had determined that his martyrdom would remain purest and that the only blood to be shed would be his own".
 The condemned Oberdan refused all religious rites, stating "I am a mathematician and a freethinker, and do not believe in the immortality of the soul".
 Just before the execution, he cried "Viva l'Italia!"
 (Long live Italy!), which helped establish his later reputation as a martyr of the Italian national cause.
 Statues of him were erected in towns and cities throughout unified Italy.

 Emperor Franz Joseph, who reigned for another 35 years, never visited Trieste again.

 The subsequent assassination of Archduke Franz Ferdinand in 1914, and the revival of irredentism that followed, harked back to Oberdan's earlier attempt.